avatar

 Biography

-I am a second-year Ph.D. student in the Department of Computer Science at Duke University, advised by Prof. Danyang Zhuo.
+I am a third-year Ph.D. student in the Department of Computer Science at Duke University, advised by Prof. Danyang Zhuo.
 Before Duke, I received my bachelor’s degree from Peking University.
-I am also fortunate to work with other excellent researchers and engineers, including Wei Bai, Mahmoud Elhaddad, and Shachar Raindel when I intern at Microsoft.
-I also worked closely with Yibo Zhu and Chuanxiong Guo when I was in ByteDance.

 Research

-As a member of Duke Systems Group, my research interests include cloud computing and datacenter networks, with a focus on kernel bypass networking and hardware acceleration.
-Specifically, I lead the project of HostBench, a test framework for RDMA software/hardware stack.
-The ambition of this project is to assist cloud providers and hardware vendors in building more reliable, efficient, and secure next generations of kernel bypass networks.
+As a member of Duke Systems Group, my research interests include datacenter networks and AI infrastructure, with a focus on RDMA and Infiniband networks.
+Specifically, I lead the project of HostBench, a test framework for RDMA/Infiniband software/hardware stack.
+The ambition of this project is to assist cloud providers and hardware vendors in building more reliable, efficient, and secure next generations of RDMA networks.
 Our current publications/projects, Husky (NSDI ‘23) and Collie (NSDI ‘22), are part of this initiative.
 We have already seen real-world impact from our work, as vendors have released new CVEs and firmware upgrades in response to the issues we identified.
-We are now working on generalizing this framework to other kernel bypass network solutions and diverse types of heterogeneous hardware.
+We are now working on generalizing this framework to large scale RDMA networks and diverse types of heterogeneous hardware to support future AI infrastructure.

-2. Remote Procedure Call as a Managed System Service (NSDI 2023)
+Remote Procedure Call as a Managed System Service

 Xinhao Kong, Jingrong Chen, Wei Bai, Yechen Xu, Mahmoud Elhaddad, Shachar Raindel, Jitendra Padhye, Alvin R. Lebeck, Danyang Zhuo.